mwakaba2/jupyterlab-notifications/README.md

     // Enable the extension or not.
     "enabled": true,

-    // Trigger only for the last notebook cell execution.
+    // Trigger only for the last selected notebook cell execution.
-    // Trigger a notification only for the last executed notebook cell "last_cell_only": false,
+    // Trigger a notification only for the last selected executed notebook cell.
+    "last_cell_only": false,

     // Minimum Notebook Cell Execution Time